Edgemont (TV series): Ratings

 According to show creator Peter Weir, when Edgemont premiered three-quarters of its audience was over the age of 18, and even in its second season approximately half of the audience remained over 18 years of age.
 Second season episodes averaged approximately 300,000 Canadian viewers.

 Critical

 Edgemont received generally favourable reviews from The Globe and Mail critics John Doyle and Grant McIntyre.

 Broadcast

 Edgemont aired on CBC in Canada from 2000 to 2004.
 The program became moderately successful in Canada, including Quebec where the series was dubbed in French.

-In the United States, the series originally aired on Fox Family Channel from January to August 2001, before being removed after completing the first season.
-The show eventually moved to WAM! starting in June 2005, which aired the series in its entirety.
+In the United States, the series originally aired on Fox Family from January to August 2001, before being removed after completing the first season.
+The show eventually moved to Encore Wam starting in June 2005, which aired the series in its entirety.
 Edgemont later aired on TeenNick from 2009 to 2012, and also aired in syndication on the Fox, MyNetworkTV and The CW affiliates and on Sunday mornings on MeTV from 2012 to 2014 as part of the network's E/I-mandated programming.
 The series has been streamed online on Hulu.

 Edgemont also aired in several other countries, including France.